 When it comes to work, Murphy-Brown goes 'whole hog.'
-The livestock production subsidiary of pork-processing giant Smithfield Foods is the world's largest hog producer.
-Murphy-Brown maintains some 827,000 breeding sows (more than 90% of which are genetic lines that produce the leanest hogs possible) and brings to market more than 16 million hogs annually.
-It operates about 450 company-owned farms in a dozen states.
-The company extends its hog production through partnerships with more than 1,500 independent farmers and contract growers in the US.
-More than 75% of Murphy-Brown's revenues are attributable to hogs sold to Smithfield Foods' fresh pork and packaged meats subsidiaries, including John Morrell.
+The livestock production business is the world's largest hog producer.
+Murphy-Brown maintains some 895,000 breeding sows (more than 90% of which are genetic lines that produce the leanest hogs possible) and brings to market more than 16 million hogs annually.
+It operates about 450 company-owned farms in a dozen states, as well as international operations.
+The company extends its hog production through partnerships with more than 2,000 independent farmers and contract growers in the US.
+Murphy-Brown is part of meat maker

-In fiscal 2011 hog production managed to regain profitability, in part due to the parent's sale of its interest in a Butterball joint venture, formerly accounted for under hog production.
-Hog production farms in Oklahoma, Iowa, and Texas, which did not supply Smithfield Food pork processing plants, were also sold.
+In 2011 hog production managed to regain profitability, in part due to the parent's sale of its interest in a

-Among other areas addressed in the cost savings initiative, Smithfield intends on reconfiguring and converting farms, axing high-cost, third-party hog-grower contracts and breeding stock sourcing contracts.
+Among other areas addressed in the cost-savings initiative, Smithfield intends to reconfigure and convert farms and axe high-cost, third-party hog-grower contracts and breeding stock sourcing contracts.
 In 2011 about 65% of its market hogs were bred on contract farms.

 Phone: 1 (910) 289-6439

 Employer Type: Privately Owned

 Employees (All Locations): 2,100

 Rose Hill, NC